Controlling Large Language Model Agents with Entropic Activation Steering: Experiments

 \subsection{Understanding steering vectors}

 \textbf{Effectiveness of steering vectors at different target layers.}~~ EAST requires a choice of the layer in the LLM that will be used during its two phases, with an impact on both the computation of the steering vector, and on the application of the vector during the interactions of the agent with the environment.
 We show in Figure~\ref{fig:layerstudy} that, regardless of the choice for the multiplier $\beta$, the layers at which EAST's intervention is most effective sit in the middle of the LLM, with a peak at the 16th layer, which we used in the rest of our experiments.
 This is in line with previous work on interpreting the representations of pretrained LLMs outside of the agentic setting, which found that the representation of abstract concepts such as sycophancy and refusal resides in layers roughly in the middle of the LLM~\citep{Rimsky2023SteeringL2}.

+\textbf{Importance of the direction of the steering vector.}~~ To solidify the interpretability value provided by EAST, we now give evidence that the increase in action entropy caused by the steering vector is indeed caused by a special direction related to uncertainty in decision-making, as opposed to being simply the effect of any perturbation to an LLM's forward pass.
+We construct a vector with exactly the same statistics as the steering vector by shuffling its features, and apply this randomized steering vector in the same way we normally do in EAST.
+Figure~\ref{fig:randompermute} shows the result of the comparison with EAST: We find that the randomized vector does not produce any change in the entropy of the action distribution of the LLM agent, highlighting the importance and effectiveness of the direction found by EAST in the representation space of the LLM.